 Have you ever stumbled across a giant blank wall after a long adventurous road?
 Have you ever felt like focusing on something specific and when you accomplish it, you suddenly feel empty?
 Have you wondered how can you gain back that motivation or find the road you once lost?
 I will share my experience of how I struggled for an entire month, searching my way back to my muse.
 I hope that whoever is in the same boat finds a way to solve their issues.

-In the middle of August, I was exhausted, not only because I was so focused on the book, but because of all the situations I was passing through.
+In the middle of August, I was exhausted, not only because I was so focused on the book, but because of all the situations, I was passing through.
 At some point I wasn’t enjoying this journey anymore, I felt that I just had to finish just a simple artwork for my portfolio, rather than for my own development.
-I was dealing with so much stuff in my head that I couldn’t no longer keep up.
-I just wanted to quit immediately but instead I stopped my whining and went back to work because something called determination kept picking on me.
+I was dealing with so much stuff in my head that I could no longer keep up.
+I just wanted to quit immediately but instead, I stopped my whining and went back to work because something called determination kept picking on me.

-For some odd reason I went to pick my old Reference Album, once I picked up my Gremlins.
-Inside that album I stored (for some 8 to 10 years) all the pictures I collected from magazines, newspaper, and other medias over the years.
-I began reorganizing it, until I found this tiny picture of Party City’s costume of a “Pink Lolita Goth“.
+For some odd reason, I went to pick my old Reference Album, once I picked up my Gremlins.
+Inside that album, I stored (for some 8 to 10 years) all the pictures I collected from magazines, newspaper, and other media over the years.
+I began reorganizing it until I found this tiny picture of Party City’s costume of a “Pink Lolita Goth“.

 Sometimes the best thing to do is to look back before going forward. – S. Allyson

 Even Robert, who was passing through a difficult time, thanked me for writing something important in one of my posts.
 He said that ever since I wrote that message, he began to re-work his artworks and manage to get out of depression.
 So, if you ever find yourself in the hole, instead of doing things you normally do for a great time, find a way back to the origins and wonder why.
 Why does it move you?